WWE 2K23

 WWE 2K23 is a 2023 professional wrestling sports video game developed by Visual Concepts and published by 2K.
 It is the twenty-third overall installment of the video game series based on WWE, the ninth game under the WWE 2K banner, and the successor to WWE 2K22.
 It was released on March 14, 2023, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

 WWE 2K23 received generally favorable reviews upon release, and it is the highest-rated professional wrestling video game since WWE '13.
 The follow-up title, WWE 2K24, was released on March 8, 2024.
+The online servers for WWE 2K23 were shut down on January 6, 2025.

 Gameplay

 John Cena stars in all three versions of the cover.

 Like its predecessor, WWE 2K23 features arcade and simulation wrestling gameplay.
 WarGames is featured for the first time in a WWE 2K game, and the Royal Rumble match now supports online multiplayer with up to eight players.
 Referee voiceovers have been revamped with different voices and unique lines when the pinfall occurs.

 Game modes such as MyFACTION, MyGM, Showcase, Universe, career mode MyRISE and a full creation suite return with new features.
 Showcase features cover star John Cena and allows players to recreate key moments in Cena's career.

-MyGM was revamped to feature four-player gameplay, five new GMs (Xavier Woods, Tyler Breeze, Kurt Angle, Eric Bischoff and Mick Foley), two new brands (NXT 2.0 and WCW), mid-card championships, and the Slammy Awards.
+MyGM was revamped to feature four-player gameplay, five new GMs (Xavier Woods, Tyler Breeze, Kurt Angle, Eric Bischoff and Mick Foley), two new brands (NXT 2.0, which served as a replacement to NXT UK, and WCW), mid-card championships, the Slammy Awards, which occurs at the end of a 25-week season, and a new main goal of acquiring 10 Hall of Fame trophies across multiple seasons, which can be acquired by completing seasonal and lifetime objectives, in order to be inducted to the WWE Hall of Fame, in which, after a season ends, have an option to continue and start another season or retire and end a MyGM campaign.

 MyRISE features two distinct storylines: "The Lock" and "The Legacy".
 The Lock follows a male wrestler making his debut on the WWE main roster.
-The Legacy follows a female second-generation wrestler rising through the ranks, aided by her aunt's rival Molly Holly.
+The Legacy follows a female second-generation wrestler rising through the ranks, aided by her aunt's rival, Molly Holly.